aiplanethub/getting-started-with-r-programming-for-data-science/basic-arithmetic-operation-in-r/981-Basic Arithmetic & Coding in R.md

 ## Comments in R

-* When writing code in R, it’s important to make sure that your code can be easily understood by others, say by your friend who wants to see your code.
+* When writing code in R, it's essential to make sure that your code can be easily understood by others, say by your friend who wants to see it.
 This can be done with a comment.
 Comments can be specified to explain what your code does.
 * R ignores everything after the hash mark and up to the end of the line.
 You can insert them anywhere in your code!